 There is a great deal of Celtic lore, which still exists in regards to the cat.
 Individual body parts were used in a number of spells in several different ways.
 Additionally, there were love spells that required certain organs ritualistically prepared.
 There was also a type of divination that involved the slow killing and roasting of a cat in a very specific way.
 The cat that was used in these spells was usually black.
 The particular cat most often referred to is also male.

 There were spells that used living cats as well.
 Conducting one spell could transfer a disease from a sick animal to a hapless cat.
 Several other rituals allowed evil spirits to kill a cat so that the humans would be left alone.
-On the first Monday of winter, for example, the cat could be thrown outside of the home before the people had exited in order to placate any lingering hungry spirits.
+On the first Monday of winter, for example, the cat could be thrown outside of the home before the family had exited in order to placate any lingering hungry spirits.

 “God save all here except the Cat.” – Irish saying.

 There were many opportunities to divine the future by observing a Cat’s actions.
 If it jumped over a corpse, for instance, the next person who saw it would go blind.
 If it washed itself rain was coming.
 If the cat died in the house a human would also die shortly thereafter.
 If the cat jumped over food being prepared it was said that the person eating it would themselves conceive cats.
 A cat crossing the path of a bride, or anyone on New Year’s Day was considered unlucky for it warned of negative future events.
 If the cat crossed the path of a sailor, on the other hand, it was considered to be good luck.
-If a cat meowed for flesh it was believed that an animal was about to die.
+If a cat meowed for flesh it was believed that another animal was about to die.

 The cat’s life was not highly valued, but the animal itself was treated with a great deal of caution.
 It was said that a witch’s cat was “endowed with reason.”
 These felines were also said to be vengeful, so great care was taken so as not to offend them.
 A cat could also be a spirit, an evil fairy, a shapeshifting witch, a demon, or the devil himself in disguise.
-For these reasons the cat was often believed to be a spy for evil beings that lurked outside the home.
+For these reasons, the cat was often believed to be a spy for evil beings lurking outside the home.
 There was also a fairy cat that was known as the King of the Cats.
 Truthfully, he was much less a king than a vengeful protector spirit of the feline population in general.

 There’s also an abundance of lore, which speaks of talking cats.
 These are often Aesop-like tales or stories of shapeshifting witches.
-These cats are usually given human characteristics to the extreme.
+The cats are usually given human characteristics to the extreme.
 They are bards, warriors, and even sentries.
 One common Celtic story, for example, is of a Cat who allowed some travelers to feast upon his table.
-When one of the men tried to take advantage of the hospitality by stealing a necklace, however, the cat became a flaming arrow and incinerated the would-be thief.
+When one of the men tried to take advantage of his hospitality by stealing a necklace, however, the cat became a flaming arrow and incinerated the would-be thief.

 In myth, the Celtic cat is a much more ambiguous entity.
 The Tuatha De Danaan god Nuada had one of his eyes replaced with one of his pet cat’s eyes.
 Cuchulain and his companions fought three cats in one tale, and in another the Fianna would fight against Cat-headed and dog-headed warriors who were part of an invading land force.
 Across the water, one of Arthur’s men named Gogyfwlch was said to have had cat eyes.
 Arthur himself later battled a cat that almost killed him.
 Elsewhere, there’s the story of an enchanted princess who spent one year as a Cat, one year as a swan, and one year as an otter.
-This shapeshifting theme, as we have seen before, was quite common in the Celtic world.
+This shapeshifting theme, as we’ve seen before, was quite common in the Celtic world.

-In the more modern stories Cats were often associated with ghosts and demons.
+In the more modern stories, Cats were often associated with ghosts and demons.
 In one tale, a troublesome cat was drowned with a garter around its neck.
 The cat would later be seen in a boat with the same garter around its throat.
 In one early poltergeist account, an apparition of a Cat with a man’s head was seen when a bed was inexplicably set on fire.
 Though often left out of published accounts of poltergeists, these types of apparitions – that defy logic – are not unheard of.
 The Bell Witch poltergeist, for example, was said to have first appeared as having had the body of a dog and the head of a rabbit by at least one source.
 So maybe the apparition was a poltergeist?
 Then again, maybe the spirit was simply a leftover cousin of the cat-headed people who had fought the Fianna?

-In Welsh and French myth there was also the Palug Cat who was so powerful a being that it was called “one of the three plagues of the Isle of Mona.”
+In Welsh and French myth, there was also the Palug Cat who was so powerful a being that it was called “one of the three plagues of the Isle of Mona.”
 It was this cat which Arthur, or sometimes Cai, was said to have defeated in battle.
 Arthur would later die from wounds sustained in a separate fight, but as many know there are tales that speak of his return to the land.
 Perhaps, this should offer us some measure of solace, for as one text claims of the cat:

 “The wether [goat] they had been fighting with was the World, and the cat was the power that would destroy the world itself, namely, Death.”